Should I pay points on a VA loan?

 Credit score, loan amount, LTV, points, lender credits, lock timing, and market movement can change the rate quoted.
 The funding fee adds to APR.

-More VA questions on Rates
+More VA questions on Rates.

 Educational only.
 VA guidelines, lender overlays, rates, fees, and underwriting requirements can change.
 Final eligibility depends on full underwriting review.
+Mortgage Expert, Inc. is not affiliated with the VA, HUD, or any government agency.